q19316/Pytorch-Attention-RNN-for-SVHN/README.md

 ```bash
 python eval.py
 ```
+The default recipe can achieve ~96.2% test accuracy, which is slightly better than Goodfellow et al. (96.03%).

 Note we follow the metric in [Goodfellow _et al._](http://arxiv.org/pdf/1312.6082.pdf) .
 That is, a predicted sequence is correct only when it absolutely matches the ground-truth, digit-by-digit.